cmugpi/Github-Demo/pets.md

 #Pets

-Dogs are unequivocally the best pets.
+Humans are unequivocally the best pets.